1. Introduction

 }

-All that remains is to add the menu options, and wire them to the helper methods you just added.
-Update the _MenuState class as follows:
+Now that the enum is updated you can add the menu options, and wire them to the helper methods you just added.
+Update the _MenuState

 lib/src/menu.dart